 Sourdure invents the electronic grimoire of traditional music.
 Sourdure is Ernest Bergez.
-Active within several adventurous formations devoted to sonic experiments (Kaumwald, Tanz Mein Herz, Orgue Agnès), Ernest Bergez has been developing for about ten years a hybrid and idiosyncratic form of live electronics.
-Always looking for the potential flaw in the reservoir of known sound forms, he has fashioned a radical approach to composition based on the logics of collage and detour; violent encounter, incongruous combination, conflict of scale, asymmetry… Under the name of Sourdure, he tackles the immense wasteland of the musical and oral traditions of Auvergne to construct a composite music, deformed, beyond the margins, but strangely and solidly anchored in the present.
-He approaches this repertoire with a spirit of research, in what is akin to a total test: transformation of rhythmic patterns, tonal drift, declination of texts, mixtures of instrumentariums, but also revolution in his own ways of doing things.
-From original tunes, Ernest Bergez extracts a panel of characteristics: cadence, accentuation, harmonic color, micro-patterns, ornaments, to create new melodic turns.
-The song becomes an experimental object and the appropriation a form of writing.Biscornuous sound fiction, song with polysemic potential, in French or Occitan, each piece is an autonomous enclave with its own emotional microclimate.
+Active in several adventurous formations devoted to sonic experiments (Kaumwald, Tanz Mein Herz, Orgue Agnès), Ernest Bergez has been developing a hybrid and idiosyncratic form of live electronics for the past ten years.
+Always looking for the potential flaw in the reservoir of known sound forms, he has fashioned a radical approach to composition based on the logic of collage and detour; violent encounters, incongruous combinations, scale conflicts, asymmetry… Under the name of Sourdure, he attacks the immense wasteland of Auvergne’s musical and oral traditions in order to build a composite, misshapen music, beyond the bangs, but strangely and solidly anchored in the present.
+He approaches this repertoire with a spirit of research, in what is similar to a total test: transformation of rhythmic patterns, drift of tonalities, declension of texts, mixtures of instrumentariums, but also revolution in his own ways of doing things.
+From the original tunes, Ernest Bergez extracts a panel of characteristics: cadence, accentuation, harmonic color, micro-patterns, ornaments, in order to decline new melodic turns.
+The song becomes an experimental object and the appropriation a form of writing.
+Biscornue sound fiction, song with polysemic potential, in French or in Occitan, each piece is an autonomous enclave, endowed with its own emotional microclimate.